MichaelTague/cs50-python/project/README.md

 * Location: Louisville, KY
 * Date:     2023-10-01

-This CS50P final project program performs loan calculations,
+This CS50 Python final project program performs loan calculations,

 The program is invoked from command line: